tapirbug/fernspielapparat/doc/phonebook_Spec.md

 [examples/phonebook.yaml](../examples/phonebook.yaml).
 If you
-want to participate and write your own phonebook, get in touch with us and we will gladly help you write what you mean and get it installed on _Fernspielapparat_.
+want to participate and write your own phonebook, get in touch with us and we will gladly help you write what you mean and get it installed on _fernspielapparat_.